brev404/cyberedu-mcp/README.md

 ## Available Tools

-The server automatically exposes all public methods from `CyberEduClient` as MCP tools.
+The server automatically exposes all public methods from [https://cyber-edu.co](https://github.com/CyberEDU-Cyber-Range/cyberedu-client.git)](CyberEduClient) as MCP tools.
 Tools are prefixed with `cyberedu_` to avoid naming conflicts.

 ### Session Management Tools
 These tools allow you to manage authentication and tenant switching without restarting the MCP server.
 Credentials are automatically persisted to `~/.cyberedu-mcp/session.json`: